Students will learn the genre of autobiographical writing by using a personal picture to create a well-developed plot.

 - Produce a well-written essay that contains a strong plot structure, includes a theme, and speaks to a clear audience.

 - Demonstrate the ability to produce a clean, well-polished typed document.

 - Sample photographs

-- Sample narrative essay, on a transparency, to use as a model for students (Students are fascinated by glimpses into their teacher's life.
+- Sample narrative essay to use as a model for students (Students are fascinated by glimpses into their teacher's life.
 Try a sample of your own autobiographical writing as an example.)

 - Computer, Internet, or library access